 I posted this picture of the yarn I was spinning back in September.

-With all the glove, sweater, and snake making for the holidays, I didn’t have time to get back to spinning and being the addict I am about it, I’ve really been jonesing to get back to working with raw fiber.
+With all the glove, public health sweater, neuropathologist and snake making for the holidays, hemorrhoids I didn’t have time to get back to spinning and being the addict I am about it, I’ve really been jonesing to get back to working with raw fiber.
 After going to the fiber festival in September, I had this grand idea of using my hand carders to blend my own mix and spin something quite unique.